After-Shock/Cloudbox-wiki/Backup-and-Restore.md

-Things that are not backed up:
+Things that are not backed-up:
 * `/home/` folder.
 * ruTorrent downloads folder (i.e. all your seeding content).
 * NZBGet downloads folder (i.e. content that has not been moved by Sonarr/Radarr).